IceGawd/VoltageDimentionalReduction/highLevelDocs/GeneratingDocs.md

 mkdocs serve
 ```

 This will start a local development server (usually at http://127.0.0.1:8000/).
 Open that URL in your browser to see your docs.
+The actual docs will be displayed in the ``reference`` subfolder (usually http://127.0.0.1:8000/reference/) or you can get there by pressing the three lines on the top left and going to the Reference tab.

 ## Step 3: Deploy to Github Pages